Santa Barbara DUI Defense Attorney William C. Makler

 Yes.
 You may request a review of the driver's license suspension by the department of motor vehicles within 10 days following your arrest.
 At a formal review, the hearing officer is authorized to administer oaths, examine witnesses and take testimony.
 You should know that doing so will cause the DMV to delay the imposition of the suspension until a decision is reached on the merits and you are notified of it.

 In practical effect, the proceedings will extend the temporary driving privilege for at least two additional months and may result in the restoration of your full driving privileges without any period of actual suspension.
-Moreover, winning the hearing will prevent the DMV from requiring you to purchase "high risk" insurance coverage and to enroll in any courses.
-For information on how to contest the suspension, click here.
+Moreover, winning the hearing may prevent the DMV from requiring you to purchase “high risk” insurance coverage and to enroll in any courses.
+For information on how to contest the suspension, Contact Us.

 Will I have to go to court?